12 Plants That Repel Lizards

 by elminium is licensed under CC BY 2.0

-Lavender is a beautiful fragrant herb quickly grown in any garden or container.
+Lavender is a beautiful, fragrant herb that can be quickly grown in any garden or container.
 But did you know it’s also one of the plants that repel lizards?

 This purple wonder plant emits a scent that repels lizards and other pesky critters such as mosquitoes and fleas.

-Aside from its repellent properties, lavender also has a calming effect, which makes it a popular choice for aromatherapy.
+Lavender’s repellent properties and calming effect make it a popular choice for aromatherapy.

 It can help reduce stress and anxiety levels in humans and pets, making it an excellent addition to your home garden.